discordjs/guide/guide/miscellaneous/parsing-mention-arguments.md

  4. `\d+` means the RegEx will look for multiple digits, which will be the ID.
  5. The parentheses around the `\d+` create a capture group, which allows you to get the ID out of the mention.

-Using the `.match()` method on strings, you can get the capture group's values, i.e., the mention's ID.
+Using the `.exec()` method on the regex passing the the `mention` string, you can get the capture group's values, i.e., the mention's ID.

 ::: tip
 discord.js has <DocsLink path="class/MessageMentions?scrollTo=s-CHANNELS_PATTERN">built-in patterns</DocsLink> for matching mentions.